Ethnic violence in South Sudan: 2020 Greater Jonglei revenge attacks

 Beginning in early 2020, Lou Nuer tribal militants launched attacks against the Murle in the Pibor region, killing many and causing thousands to flee into the bush or to seek shelter at a UNMISS base at Pibor.
 These attacks were possibly motivated by cases of cattle-rustling and desire for revenge for earlier clashes and massacres.
 In May, Murle militants responded by attacking and destroying Lou Nuer villages in the area, allegedly massacring up to 211 people.
 The violence was centered at the town of Pieri, where three aid workers were murdered amid the fighting.
 UNMISS promptly deployed more peacekeepers to the area to restore order.
 Another wave of violence erupted on 15 June, as Lou Nuer forces allied with Dinka Bor militants to target the Murle.
 In course of multiple raids and heavy fighting, several settlements were destroyed or damaged, thousands were forced to flee, and large numbers of cattle were stolen.
 Uniformed soldiers were spotted during the clashes, suggesting that army or ex-rebel forces had joined the irregular militias.
 President Kiir responded by forming a high-level committee tasked with bringing the situation in Jonglei under control.

+2022 clashes

+In January 2022, Murle militias attacked Bor Dinka villages in Jonglei, killing dozens and destroying a number of villages.